Charity shops in Weston-super-Mare

 Reaching a specialist precious-metal buyer in person would mean travelling up to Bristol, around 20 to 25 miles away, with a drive of roughly 35 to 45 minutes each way before traffic and parking.
 For a shop run on volunteer time, that round trip is not a small thing.

 The prepaid label makes the journey unnecessary.
-GoldPaid emails a Special Delivery label, the parcel travels insured, and the return is insured as well if the valuation is declined.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid emails a Special Delivery label, the parcel travels tracked and signed for, and the return is tracked and signed for as well if the valuation is declined.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations worth a second look in a Weston-super-Mare shop